MicrosoftDocs/connected-spaces/articles/mobile-app-add-camera-skill-zones.md

 ### Example of a well-shaped Display effectiveness skill zone

-This zone is small, focused on the area of interest, and doesn't overlap with the end cap:
+This zone is small, focused on the area of interest, and doesn't overlap with the end cap.

 ![Well-shaped skill zone](media/skill-zone-good-example.PNG "Well-shaped skill zone")